5 Strategies to Advance Your Career with MOOCs

 - Strategy #2: Build and signal targeted skills.

 At the opposite end of the spectrum, a MOOC education can be an excellent way to learn and demonstrate targeted skills.
 The recruiters I’ve spoken with are most positive about the resume-boosting benefits of skill-based courses.
-Learn to do data analysis in Hadoop, become an Excel whiz, or study supply chain logistics.
+Learn to do data analysis in Hadoop, learn excel, or study supply chain logistics.
 Earn a certificate and build a portfolio of work to highlight on your resume, and this strategy just might make the difference between you and another candidate.

 Roberto Hernandez, founder of the recruiting agency Stffng, Inc., says that MOOC coursework is especially valuable when it builds concrete skills.
 For example, he tells of a candidate applying for a Sales Manager position whose resume included an online course on a particular software, which the employer relied upon heavily.
 “Listing the course made the difference between her and other candidates,” Hernandez says.
 “She got the job.” edX student Akshay Kulkarny employed the same strategy, using edX courses to build skills in Python programming and SaaS.
 His self-directed learning ultimately landed him a job at Microsoft.